libertyernie/goombasav/README.md

 Goomba Save Manager
 ===================

-This repo contains three programs designed to edit the SRAM data of the Goomba and Goomba Color emulators.
+This library is designed to edit the SRAM data of the Goomba and Goomba Color emulators.
 It can extract and replace the compressed Game Boy / Game Boy Color SRAM data.
 It can't edit savestate data or add new SRAM (yet).

 Windows .exe files for the .NET and command-line apps are located in the "Release Binaries" folder.
 Linux / Cygwin users can build the command-line version of the application by using the Makefile or by running: